aliozturkseksen/honolulu_answers/README.md

 Jenkins is a Continuous Integration server that runs all of the automation code we've written.

 Stelligent's CI server is running at [pipelinedemo.stelligent.com](http://pipelinedemo.stelligent.com/).
 It polls multiple Github repos for changes.
 When a change is discovered, it initiates the pipeline.
 If the pipeline is successful, it creates an OpsWorks stack.
-We copy the IP Address of the OpsWorks stack instance and point the demo.elasticoperations.com subdomain to map to this instance (this will be automated) using [Amazon Route 53](https://aws.amazon.com/route53/).
+We run ```bluegreen``` job in Jenkins to set the IP Address of the OpsWorks stack instance and point the appdemo.stelligent.com subdomain.
+This automation uses [Amazon Route 53](https://aws.amazon.com/route53/).

 The instructions detailing how to run your own Jenkins server and pipeline are located here: [honolulu_jenkins_cookbooks](https://github.com/stelligent/honolulu_jenkins_cookbooks).